 Bar Ideal was the first place Amy and I ate at during our time in Ushuaia Argentina.
 It is the most Southern Irish Pub in the world, and since I got to visit the Highest Irish Pub in the world during my time trekking to Everest Base Camp, I figured I should probably go to this one too.

 The walls are decorated with drawings and notes from visitors from all over the globe, and the ceiling is adorned with flags and scarves from a bunch of soccer teams I can’t identify.

-At the bar I saw a sign that made me laugh stating, “We don’t have WiFi, talk to each other!”
+In the restaurant, at the bar, I saw a sign that made me laugh stating, “We don’t have WiFi, talk to each other!”
 When we visited at lunch time it was relatively quiet, but I bet at night it gets pretty rowdy.
-Unfortunately, because of the time difference, we were out cold before any of the bars in town got corwded, so I can’t tell you if Bar Ideal is the place to go for nightlife in Ushuaia, sorry.
+Unfortunately, because of the time difference, we were out cold before any of the bars in town got crowded, so I can’t tell you if Bar Ideal is the place to go for nightlife in Ushuaia, sorry.

 The night before our ship to Antarctica left, we met up with all 50 members of the Girls Love Travel trip we were going with for dinner at Christopher’s.